Julius-Java/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - adds x permission to the owner, the group owner, and other users of the file hello 8-James_Bond - sets the permission of the file hello: Owner: no permisson; Group: no permission; Other users: all permissions 9-John_Doe sets the mode of file hello to -rwx r-x -wx
+7-everybody - adds x permission to the owner, the group owner, and other users of the file hello 8-James_Bond - sets the permission of the file hello: Owner: no permisson; Group: no permission; Other users: all permissions 9-John_Doe sets the mode of file hello to -rwx r-x -wx 10-mirror_permissions sets the mode of file hello to the same as olleh